Religion in Suriname: Islam

-According to the most recent census, the Muslim population of Suriname represents about 13.9% of the country's total population, giving the country the highest proportion of Muslims on the American continent.
+According to the most recent census, the Muslim population of Suriname represents about 13.9% of the country's total population, giving the country the highest proportion of Muslims in the Americas.

 Muslims that first came to Suriname consisted of indentured laborers from South Asia and Indonesia, from whom today most Muslims in Suriname are descended.

 Javanism

 Javanism of Kejawen denomination is followed by 0.8% of the Suriname population.
 It is followed mainly by the Javanese people in Suriname.